Mass brawl mars EPL top of table clash

 - Aguero and Fernandinho sent off

-(CNN)A mass brawl marred Chelsea's 3-1 win at Manchester City as the host ended the English Premier League top of the table clash with nine men after Sergio Aguero and Fernandinho were sent off.
+(CNN)An ugly brawl marred Chelsea's 3-1 win at Manchester City as the host ended the English Premier League top of the table clash with nine men after Sergio Aguero and Fernandinho were sent off.

 Aguero's heavy tackle on David Luiz sparked the stoppage time melee as both sets of players clashed, with Fernandinho also shown red for grabbing Cesc Fabregas by the neck and forcing him off the pitch.